 We sample in both wet and dry weather and record precipitation data from nearby weather stations, to help determine whether a given pollution hotspot is worsened by rainfall or polluted in all conditions.

 Save the Sound defines wet weather samples as those collected when there is a half-inch or greater of cumulative rainfall on the day of sampling and three days prior.
 Wet weather samples are marked in blue on the data spreadsheets.

-Save the Sound staff and trained volunteers analyze the samples at our lab in Mamaroneck following the methods detailed in our Quality Assurance Project Plan and using equipment provided through an EPA loan program.
+Save the Sound staff and trained volunteers analyze the samples at the John and Daria Barry Foundation Water Quality Lab in our Larchmont office, following the methods detailed in our Quality Assurance Project Plan and using equipment provided through an EPA loan program.
 EPA has provided training and reviewed our protocols and quality control standards to ensure our findings are accurate and reliable.